giuse94/TreccaniSearch/README.md

 Firefox extension, which lets you search the [Treccani online corpus](http://www.treccani.it) directly from the browser address bar.

 # Building the extension from source
+The source code has been built on Windows 10 Home Edition, version 1909 (build 18363.1016), using the following tools:
+* Node.js version 12.16.2;
+* npm version 6.14.4;
+* Typescript version 3.6.2.

+You should be able to build the project on other platforms and with different versions, too.

 ## Prerequisites
 To build this project, you first need to download and install [Node.js](https://nodejs.org/en/) (which includes [npm](https://www.npmjs.com/get-npm)), [Typescript](https://www.typescriptlang.org/) and optionally [Git](https://git-scm.com/).
-Detailed instructions on how to install these tools are out of the scope of this readme, but you can find more information in the links above.
+For more information on how to install these tools, please see the links above.

 ## Get the code
-Download this repository using the green button on the top of this page, or clone it with Git:
+[Download this repository](https://github.com/giuse94/TreccaniSearch/archive/firefox.zip) or clone it with Git:
 `git clone https://github.com/giuse94/TreccaniSearch.git`.
 If you opted for the download, unzip the folder (extract its content) in a folder of your choice.